mcvine/mcvine/builders/dev/README.md

 $ git clone git@github.com:mcvine/mantid2mcvine.git
 ```

-If only mcvine-core is need, mcvine.git can only be cloned and the rest can be skipped.
+If only mcvine-core is need, mcvine.git should be cloned and the rest can be skipped.
-However, all the above are required for cases like here [MCViNE training with jupyter notebooks](https://github.com/mcvine/training)
+However, all the above are required for cases like here [MCViNE training with jupyter notebooks](https://github.com/mcvine/training).
 May need to clone other mcvine subpackages.

 ## Create a conda environment with the required dependencies